Introduction to Politics (R) (3)

 Prerequisite: 50:790:215 or junior status.

 Examines those parts of the U.S. Constitution that establish the rights

 of citizens when they become subjects of criminal investigation and

 prosecution.
 Among other things, this course will look at the

-limits the Constitution places on the government's power to search, survey, and interrogate individuals; the right to counsel;
+limits the Constitution places on the government's power to search and

 and the right of individuals to protection against double jeopardy and

 The American Presidency (3)

 The constitutional basis and development of the American presidency.
 The potentialities of presidential government, patterns of presidential politics, and the power, strengths, weaknesses, and limitations of presidential authority.

 An introduction to the history and philosophy of law and American legal institutions.